Vador92/clinic-cli/README.md

 # softwaremethproject1
-scheduler software to help the clinic manage the appointments.
+scheduler software to help a clinic manage appointments.

 ## Requirements: